-Hackers aren’t after your site in particular (at least, 99% of the time they’re not), but that doesn’t mean you’re not at risk.
+Hackers are almost never going after your site in particular.
+But that doesn’t mean you’re not at risk.
 If you’ve ever wondered whether you as a small business owner should really be concerned about protecting yourself from getting hacked, the answer is yes– you absolutely need to.
 You don’t need to attract the particular attention of an individual hacker or be a famous brand to be a target.

 First, let’s cover why and how hackers attack your site.
-Then, read a real-life example of what happened to one small business who had a security problem, with no countermeasures in place, and how it impacted their business.
+Then, I’ll share a real-life experience that happened to one small business who had a security problem, with no countermeasures in place, and how it impacted their business.

-Most hacking is not targeted, so you don’t have to be a big business or have a website that gets a lot of traffic in order to get caught in the crossfire.
-Instead, hackers use automated tools to rapidly search many sites for a weak spot that will allow them to exploit your site or the resources of the server that your site lives on.
+Often, hackers use automated tools to rapidly search huge numbers of websites for known vulnerabilities.
+This vulnerability is a weak spot that will allow them to exploit your site or the resources of the server that your site lives on.

 Usually, this weak spot is a plugin that has a security vulnerability.
 Once the flaw is made public, the risk of your site being targeted skyrockets, because bad actors are likely searching at scale for any site with this plugin installed.

-The original authors of the flawed software may release an update that fixes the problem right away.
-But you still need to install the update to protect your site!
+The original authors of the vulnerable software may release an update that fixes the problem right away.
+But you still need to install that update to protect your site!
 So if you don’t monitor your site and keep up with the latest security news, you might get hacked.

 If your site is hacked, hackers can do things like deface your website, redirect your traffic to other websites (often foreign pharmaceutical sites), insert ads into your content, or even use your server resources as part of a “bot” network for their own purposes.